 Short-term Care: Rehospitalizations

-This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term care.
-Avoiding the hospital during rehabilitation is key to restoring the health of patients.
+This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Minimizing rehospitalizations during rehabilitation is critical to restoring the physical well-being of patients.

 Short-term Care: Facilitates Functional Improvement

 Measures the percent of short-term stay patients who experienced functional improvements.

 - Fmc - Tuscarawas County Kidney Center1.5 miles away1260 Monroe Ave Nw Ste 41t New Philadelphia Ohio 44663Dialysis Stations: 14 (330) 602-5001

 - Davita - Dover Dialysis2.02 miles away899 E. Iron Ave.
 Dover Ohio 44622Dialysis Stations: 16 (330) 364-6309